IMPORTANT INFORMATION for Cricket Associations and Clubs regarding changes to the Child Protection Act (to be implemented from January 2011)

 All new and existing volunteers working with children 12 and under assessed by 30 June 2013

-All new and existing volunteers working with children Under 18 assessed by 31 December 2013
+All new and existing volunteers working with children 17 and under assessed by 31 December 2013

 Affiliation with SACA can be obtained by simply registering with SACA’s Cricket Partnership Program.
 The steps required are outlined on SACA’s website.
 Failure to affiliate with SACA through the Cricket Partnership Program will require Associations or Clubs to individually comply with the requirements of the Children’s Protection Act.

-For further information, please do not hesitate to contact your local SACA Regional Cricket Manager, or Club Development Officer, Andrew Caldwell, email@example.com
+For further information, please do not hesitate to contact your local SACA Regional Cricket Team, or Club Development Officer, Andrew Caldwell, email@example.com

 All people who have regular contact with children or regularly work in close proximity to children and are not directly supervised

 Manage or supervise such personnel

 Have access to records relating to children that are prescribed by regulation (child protection services, education services, health services, disability services, court orders and proceedings)

 **Exemptions (-the association or club are able to override these exemptions if stricter control is desired)

 A person who volunteers who is less than 18 years of age